CarolinaFernandez/CarolinaFernandez.github.io/_posts/2018-04-18-Remove-LXC-instances-in-bulk.md

 ### Solution

 Simple bash scripting and iterating on them is enough.
-There is just a caveat: if trying to use the listing command (`lxc-ls`, for CentOS); it will not directly work.
+There is just a caveat: if trying to use the listing command (<code>lxc-ls</code>, for CentOS); it will not directly work.

 Instead, you may just as well use the directories storing the container data; as these share name.
 Not that you need to slightly adapt commands for a non-CentOS system.